 - Students who have enrolled for a postgraduate course will need to contact their own postgraduate coordinator regarding the conditions for changing their enrolment and reimbursement.
 A permisison to end your enrolment could be necessary.

 Enrolments can only be changed using the designated application form in the SisA selfservice module (Tile "Requests").
 Once your application has been processed by the registrar's office, it will be listed under "request history".
 The date on which you cancel your enrolment will also be included on your study certificate.

 We recommend that you meet with the study advisor of your faculty to discuss the implications of cancelling your enrolment.

 There is more information below about the implications for your study programme, tuition fees and learning account:

 As soon as you have ended your enrolment, you are no longer considered a student on the programme in question.
 This means you can no longer sit exams for these programme components.
 Additional exam chances will be lost (e.g. second session).

 How much of your tuition fee will be reimbursed depends on when you end your enrolment.

-- Ending your enrolment before 1 November: You only owe a fixed amount associated with the programme (234,1 EUR for initial programmes without an increased tuition fee; the fixed amount of the programme for programmes with an increased tuition fee).
+- Ending your enrolment before 1 November: You only owe a fixed amount associated with the programme (which is in most cases the fixed amount assoicated with your tuition fee).
 If applicable, if you ended your entire enrolment, reimbursement will take place in December.

 - Ending your enrolment between 1 November and 14 March: From 1 November onwards, tuition fees are required for all credits for first semester and year-long programme components.
 If applicable, if you ended your entire enrolment, reimbursement will take place in April.